JohnScience/midpoint/DESIGN.md

 > works for signed integers with the same sign (even if b<a), but can overflow if they have different signs.
 The modular arithmetic of unsigned integers does not produce the value expected for b<a because the division inherent to midpoint is not [native there](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p0999r0.pdf); it instead produces the value halfway between a and the smallest modular equivalent to b that is no smaller.

-As opposed to two previous implementations, this one performs fewer but more complex operations.
+To be precise, the overflow happens when b-a > $t::MAX and underflow happens when b-a < $t::MIN.
+As opposed to the two previous implementations, this one performs fewer but more complex operations.
 In addition, as S. Davis Herring noticed, it has serious limitations that may or may not be justified.
 The exact assembly can be found on [godbo.lt](https://godbolt.org/z/o6fse7ha3), where one can also run [llvm-mca] on the assembly for the purpose of static performance analysis.

 ### Implementation via less naive midpoint diff